Triple P Online

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of this study was to assess the efficacy of Triple P Online in reducing parenting stress and dysfunctional discipline.
-Participants were randomly assigned to either the web-based intervention condition (Triple P Online, n=26) or a Waitlist Control group (n=26).
+The purpose of the study was to assess the efficacy of Triple P Online in reducing parenting stress and dysfunctional discipline.
+Participants were randomly assigned to either the web-based intervention condition (Triple P Online) or a waitlist control group.
 Measures utilized include the Family Background Questionnaire (FBQ), the Parenting Stress Index—Short Form (PSI-SF), and the Parenting Scale (PS).
-Results indicate mothers who completed at least the first four core modules of Triple P Online had lower scores on the Parenting Scale’s subscales (Overreactivity, Verbosity, and Laxness), compared to those who did not complete four or more modules.
+Results indicate that mothers who completed at least the first four core modules of Triple P Online had lower scores on the Parenting Scale’s subscales (Overreactivity, Verbosity, and Laxness), compared to those who did not complete four or more modules.
 No intervention effects were obtained for parenting stress.
 Limitations include small sample size; 31% of the parenting program group was lost at postintervention assessment and compliance rates for those in the parenting program were relatively modest; and findings may or may not generalize to mothers attending other postsecondary educational programs in nonurban areas.

 Length of controlled postintervention follow-up: None.